March 30, 2026 · By Denis N.

 The 8 Types of Waste

-Originally, there were seven types of waste — or Muda (any activity that consumes resources without creating value).
+Originally, there were seven types of waste, called Muda (any activity that consumes resources without creating value).
 In the 1990s, as Lean principles moved into the Western world, an eighth waste was added: the failure to use the creative potential of employees.

 T — Transportation